mysociety/fixmystreet/running/admin_manual.md

     </p>
     <p>
-      This problem may indicate that the boundary data you are using is either incorrect, or not accurate enough -- for more information, see <a href="/customising/fms_and_mapit/">How FixMyStreet uses MapIt</a>.
+      This problem may indicate that the boundary data you are using is either incorrect, or not accurate enough &mdash; for more information, see <a href="/customising/fms_and_mapit/">How FixMyStreet uses MapIt</a>.
     </p>
   </dd>